Grady Sizemore: Post-playing career

-On February 14, 2017, the Indians hired Sizemore as a special advisor to the team's player development department in the front office.
+On February 14, 2017, the Cleveland Indians hired Sizemore as a special advisor to the team's player development department in the front office.
 He stepped away from the position so that he could devote his time to his young children.

 In 2023, Sizemore asked Josh Barfield, his former teammate who was the director of player development for the Arizona Diamondbacks, about joining the organization.
 All positions were full, and Sizemore accepted a $15-an-hour internship with Mike Hazen, the general manager for the Diamondbacks, for the 2023 season.
 After the season, Barfield became assistant general manager for the Chicago White Sox, and he recommended Sizemore for a position.
 The White Sox hired Sizemore to their coaching staff for the 2024 season.

 On August 8, 2024, the White Sox named Sizemore their interim manager after the club fired Pedro Grifol.
 The team was 28–89 by the time Sizemore was appointed.
-The team did not do much better as they went 13–32 under Sizemore and finished breaking an MLB record for most losses in a season at 41–121 but the team finished strong to end the year as the White Sox won 5 of their last 6 games.
+Under Sizemore, the team went 13–32 and finished the season with a record of 41–121, breaking the MLB record for most losses within a modern-era season.
+Of their last 6 games, Sizemore’s White Sox won 5, barely surpassing the record.

-He was named the White Sox Offensive Coordinator for the 2025 season.
+Sizemore was named as the White Sox's Offensive Coordinator for the 2025 season.

+On November 12, 2025, the Minnesota Twins hired Sizemore to serve as the team's first base coach and primary outfield and baserunning instructor.